Application Deadline: November 15

 With this Fellowship, CCCC hopes to create new opportunities for Tribal College Faculty members to become involved in CCCC and for CCCC to carry out its mission of serving as a truly representative national advocate for language and literacy education.

-The deadline for the 2014 award is November 15, 2013.
+Award Specifics: The deadline for the 2018 award is November 15, 2017.
 Please submit an application letter (on institutional letterhead) describing:

 - Who you are as a teacher and what you teach at your tribal college

 - What you hope to gain from the experience of attending CCCC (how it could help you in your teaching or research)

 Send your application letter to email@example.com

 Award Criteria: A selection committee including American Indian Caucus members will review applications for the Tribal College Faculty Fellowship.
 Fellowship awards will be based on overall quality of the application letter.

 Visit the CCCC Convention website http://www.ncte.org/cccc/conv, or contact the CCCC Liaison at firstname.lastname@example.org.

 Norma Marshall, College of the Muscogee Nation, Okmulgee, OK

 Sarah Prielipp, Saginaw Chippewa Tribal College, Mount Pleasant, Michigan

 Christopher L. Stockdale, Little Priest Tribal College, Winnebago, Nebraska